tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

 ### Task 3.1: Select Interfaces to Monitor

 1. In your web browser, navigate to the **"Monitor Interfaces"** link (or go directly to `http://127.0.0.1:5000/monitor`).
-2. You should see your router listed with its interfaces.
+2. You should see your router listed.
 Select the checkboxes next to one or more interfaces you wish to monitor (e.g., `GigabitEthernet1`).
 3. Click **"Update Monitored Interfaces"**.
     *Expected Web Output:* The page will refresh, and a new table titled "Live Interface Utilization" will appear, showing data for your selected interfaces.
 The page will automatically refresh every 10 seconds.
     *Observation:* The "In-Utilization (bps)" and "Out-Utilization (bps)" values will likely be very low or zero unless there is actual traffic flowing through those interfaces.
 These are calculated based on current octet counts, not historical data for true bandwidth.